45 years on, 'lost' masterpieces see light in split Cyprus

 Akinci, the Turkish Cypriot leader, hailed the exhibit as a "manifestation of the Turkish Cypriots and Greek Cypriots' respect for each other's artistic and cultural values."

-"The common language of art, which is universal, serves as a unifying force."
+"The common language of art, which is universal, serves as a unifying force," he said.

-The exhibit was a bright spot amid prolonged uncertainty over whether moribund reunification talks would be relaunched soon.
+The exhibit was a bright spot amid prolonged uncertainty over whether moribund reunification talks for the island would be relaunched soon.

 "Art and cultural activities can tangibly contribute to efforts of achieving peace and reconciliation," said Anastasiades.